Articles on: Getting Started with Astra

 DVB-S2 Example

-Make a scan and select the required channels
+Scan and select the required channels

 When we figured out how to configure our Adapters, we may make a scan of the required Transponder (frequency) and append channels to Astra by selecting all the programs you want to add.